metagenlab/zDB/README.md

 # TODO

+- [ ] remove reducancy before annotation (use sequence hash as seqid)

 - [ ] exact match to COG betfore doing BLAST to reduce computations? => do not blast sequence that are in the COGdb (assign it directly)

 - [ ] interproscan annotation 1) from uniparc annotations 2) from local interproscan analysis for unmapped sequences